 - Answers to what the child wants and feels.

 - Customize your actions to your child’s condition.

 - Show interest in what your child is doing.

-Talk with your child about things that obsess him/her
+Talk with your children about things that interest them

 Even shortly after birth, it is possible to initiate an emotional conversation with eye contact, smile and exchange of gestures and joyful utterances.
 You can comment positively about what the child is doing or is concerned.
 The child responds with joyful utterances.

 This “conversation” is important for your child to associate with you, for it to learn to be with others, and to develop good language.
 Older children also need intimate contact through personal conversations where one can confide in and talk about personal things together.

 - Close Encounters

 - Conversation with the mutual exchange of thoughts, words and feelings

 Give praise and show recognition for what the child manages to do